ivycat/ivycat-ajax-testimonials/readme.txt

 [GitHub](https://github.com/ivycat/IvyCat-Ajax-Testimonials)

-= What if I don't know CSS? =

-You might be okay, but if you need style tweaks, you can either:

-* Find a friend with some CSS chops that can help out.
-Or,
-* Post your questions in this [plugin's support forum](http://wordpress.org/extend/plugins/ivycat-ajax-testimonials/) and we'll try to help out when we get time.

 = I have 25 testimonials in the system, so why are only 10 are showing per page? =

 This plugin respects the _Blog pages show at most x posts_ setting in WordPress under **Admin > Settings > Reading**.

-Of course, you can change this setting in WordPress, but that will likely affect all posts on your site; not just testimonials.
+Of course, you can change this setting in the WordPress Admin, but that will likely affect *all posts* on your site; not just testimonials.
 A better way to control number of testimonials shown in a list is to modify your shortcode to add `quantity='x'` like so:

 * `[ic_do_testimonials display='list' quantity='7']` - shows 7 posts per page
 * `[ic_do_testimonials display='list' quantity='-1']` - shows all posts